7 Reasons You’ve Been Underestimating Cottage Cheese Benefits

 By choosing to eat fat-free cottage cheese as part of your regular diet, you can ensure a healthy intake of protein whilst keeping your overall calorie intake to a reasonable level.
 Fat is not unhealthy in and of itself but can contribute a significant amount to your daily calorie totals.

 4. Reduced Risk of Cardiovascular Disease

-The vitamin B12 that is found in cottage cheese is used by the body to convert homocysteine, an amino acid, into other useful substances.
+The vitamin B12 that is found in cottage cheese benefits is used by the body to convert homocysteine, an amino acid, into other useful substances.
 An excess of this amino acid in your bloodstream could increase your chances of suffering from cardiovascular disease in the future.

 5. Promoting Healthy Chemical Functions

 Your body needs phosphorous to carry out many different chemical functions on a daily basis.
-A cup of cottage cheese contains nearly half of the recommended daily intake of this mineral.
+A cup of cottage cheese benefits nearly half of the recommended daily intake of this mineral.
 A number of essential enzymes and hormones in the body cannot be activated without the presence of phosphorous in the bloodstream.